foldda/charian/README.md

 For object serialization, a class would implement the IRda interface: in the ToRda method it would specify the data-packing logic that stores the class' properties and the state at designated places inside an Rda container; and in the FromRda method it'd specify the logic of unpacking a received Rda container, and using the received values to restore the class properties to make the object to the intended state.

-Examples of using the Rda class and IRda interface for storing and transporting arbitrary multiple data items in an RDA string, and for implementing object serialization, are demonstrated in [the "How-to" section below](#how---to).
+Examples of using the Rda class and IRda interface for storing and transporting arbitrary multiple data items in an RDA string, and for implementing object serialization, are demonstrated in "How-to" examples below.

 # Getting Started
 Charian is very easy to use thanks to its simplicity.

 ## Setup Charian
 You can use Charian's Rda class and IRda interface "natively" as if they are part of your own code.
 To do so, simply include the provided source code in your project, and depending on the language, the compiler would also require adding a reference to the API package/library in your code[^4].
 Charian has no third-party dependency, so it can be built and distributed as part of your project with no extra setup requirement.